keptn/tutorials/site/tutorials/keptn-argo-integration.md

     argocd app sync carts-production
     ```

-1. Follow the events in the Keptn's Bridge.
+1. Follow the events in the Keptn's Bridge and compare it to the screenshot below.

 1. Navigate to `http://EXTERNAL-IP` for viewing both versions of the `carts` service in your `production` environment.